jstrachan/cassandra-client/ReadMe.md

 This example uses a timer to trigger a message every 5 seconds and executing a query on a Cassandra Cluster keyspace.

-This example is related to `cassandra-server` quickstart which must be up and running.
+This example is related to `cassandra` app from [Fabric8-IPaas](https://github.com/fabric8io/fabric8-ipaas/tree/master/cassandra) which must be up and running.

 You should be able to see the query result set looking at the logs of `cassandra-client`.